-Order vacating bankruptcy decision and remanding for additional fact-finding, was not a final order.
-In re Landmark Fence Co., Inc., 801 F.3d 1099, 1101 (9th Cir.
+"[O]rders remanding to bankruptcy courts for further fact-finding are rarely final appealable orders; one exception is when the 'remand order is limited to purely mechanical or computational' or similarly 'ministerial tasks.'"
+Bank of New York Mellon v.
+Watt, 867 F.3d 1155, 1158 (9th Cir.
+2017) (citation omitted) (holding that district court decision vacating bankruptcy court's confirmation of Chapter 13 plan and remanding to the bankruptcy court was not a final, appealable order).
+See also Ocwen Loan Servicing, LLC v.
+Marino (In re Marino), 949 F.3d 483, 488 (9th Cir.
+2020) (dismissing appeal where the BAP remanded to the bankruptcy court for more factual findings on punitive damages); Gugliuzza v.
+Fed.
+Trade Comm'n (In re Gugliuzza), 852 F.3d 884, 892 (9th Cir.
+2017) (discussing Bullard); Sahagun v.
+Landmark Fence Co.
+(In re Landmark Fence Co., Inc.), 801 F.3d 1099, 1101 (9th Cir.
 2015) ("[W]e have taken a more nuanced and 'flexible' approach to assessing the finality of appeals in bankruptcy cases.
 However, even this flexible approach is stretched beyond its breaking point by this appeal from a district court order that includes a remand to the bankruptcy court with explicit instructions to engage in 'further fact-finding.'
 We dismiss the appeal because this order is not final for purposes of appeal.").